 The development of open software tools seem promising (Joo et al. (2020)), and, as the amount of tracking data and tracked species is increasing (Thums et al. (2018), Kays et al. (2015) and this work), we should work on the development of a culture of data sharing (Ogburn et al. (2017), Vision (2010), Vines et al. (2013)), data standardization and use of repositories (Urbano et al. (2010), Campbell et al. (2016), Harcourt et al. (2019)).
 The choice and use of statistical methods requires strong collaboration between ecologists and statisticians.
 Furthermore, this collaboration should start in the study design, so that the choice of tracking devices, sample size and methods for analysis, can be a direct consequence of the research questions (and field/financial constraints) (Williams et al. (2019)).
 A closer collaboration would also allow statisticians to rise to the challenge of accommodating models to the questions and systems under study.

 As the technology in movement continues to rise, it is critical that the ideas-driven and data-driven trade-off remains.
 Ideas and theories should continue to drive science, and be contradicted or confirmed by empirical studies.
 Likewise, empirical findings could be interpreted in the light of established knowledge in the field.

+CONCLUSION – what are main findings of study – why important?

 Acknowledgements [So I don’t forget to thank people]